CumulusNetworks/docs/content/cumulus-linux-55/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 ip-dscp                      46           46                  Sets the Diffserv code point for all PTP packets originated locally. priority1                    128          128                 Priority1 attribute of the local clock priority2                    128          128                 Priority2 attribute of the local clock
-two-step                     on           on                  Determines if the Clock is a 2 step clock ...
+...
 ```